scgray/jsqsh/EXTENDING.md

 ## Extensions directories

-JSqsh extensions live in `$JSQSH_HOME/extensions`.
+JSqsh extensions can live in `$JSQSH_HOME/extensions` or `$HOME/.jsqsh/extensions`.
 Each sub-directory underneath of there is expected to represent a jsqsh extension.
 A typical extension directory should look like:

 <pre>
    $JSQSH_HOME/extensions/